RockfordRoe/Orangefox-unofficial-clark/README.md

 # Orangefox-unofficial-clark
-This is a Unofficial port of Orangefox recovery to the Moto X Pure
+This is a Unofficial port of Orangefox recovery for the Moto X Pure